SharePoint/PnP-Guidance/articles/Transform-farm-solutions-to-the-SharePoint-app-model.md

-# Transform farm solutions to the SharePoint app model
+# Transform farm solutions to the SharePoint add-in model
-Transform or convert your farm solutions to the SharePoint app model.
-Learn how to convert web parts, page layouts, master pages, timer jobs, and so on to the SharePoint app model.
+Transform or convert your farm solutions to the SharePoint add-in model.
+Learn how to convert web parts, page layouts, master pages, timer jobs, and so on to the SharePoint add-in model.

  **Last modified:** April 20, 2015